 Long form

-Kayla’s passion for classical vocal music was ignited as a teenager when she first encountered opera through New Zealand Opera’s production of Jenůfa.
-She later became a member of the Freemasons New Zealand Opera Chorus and made her professional debut in 2016 as the Third Boy in the company’s mainstage production of The Magic Flute.
+Kayla's passion for classical vocal music was ignited as a teenager when she first encountered opera through New Zealand Opera's production of Jenůfa.
+She later joined the Freemasons New Zealand Opera Chorus and made her professional debut in 2016 as the Third Boy in the company's mainstage production of The Magic Flute.
 That same year, she was a finalist in the Napier Aria and NZ Aria competitions and was awarded the Anne Bellam Scholarship.
 She holds a Master of Music in Classical Voice from the University of Auckland and a Graduate Certificate in Theatre Studies from the University of Waikato.

 Short form